-Mind-Body-Awareness offers Alexander Technique courses for horse-riders to help you learn how to use your body and mind more effectively to release unhelpful tension in your body and enhance communication with your horse.
+Mind-Body-Awareness offers Alexander Technique courses for horse-riders to help you learn how to use your body and mind more effectively to release unhelpful tension, rebalance your body naturally and enhance communication with your horse.

 Course: Transform your riding with the Alexander Technique

 The aim of this half day workshop is to introduce the Alexander Technique to horse-riders.
-Alexander Technique training can help to transform unwanted habits of mind and body that block effective communication with your horse, enabling you to develop a more connected and sensitive partnership.
+Alexander Technique training can help to transform unwanted habits of mind and body that interfere with our riding, enhancing our sensitivity and responsiveness and allowing us to develop a more refined partnership with our horse.

-You’ll learn to develop a more relaxed focus of concentration and release unhelpful tension in your body, enabling you to use less effort and develop greater freedom in your joints.
-This enables your horse to move with more ease and fluidity beneath you.
-Very quickly, your whole relationship with your horse can change.
+We explore how to develop a more relaxed focus of concentration and release unhelpful tension in our body, enabling us to use less effort and develop greater freedom in our joints.

 Using a mixture of discussion and practical work (group, pair and individual) we will explore:

 How to rebalance your head on your spine

 We learn how to let our head balance naturally on our spine without forcing or holding it in place.
 When our head tips forward, it throws us out of balance and makes it more difficult for our horse to carry our weight.
 As a result, our horse will compensate and also become out of balance.
 When we pin our shoulders back and hold our posture in an upright position, we use more tension than we need, which in turn makes our horse tight and stiff.
 We learn to use just the right amount of muscular effort for our body to remain balanced, so our horse can remain balanced and connected to us.

 How to reduce tension and resistance in your horse